AI-powered marketing platform Alembic emerges with $9.5M

 According to Puig, Alembic can determine the effectiveness of the people hired to promote discovery, as well as their value, down to an individual post.
 The platform can also quantify the return on investment and dollar value of inserting individual brands into strategic channels, like sporting events, games, and influencers.

 “[We use an internal] machine learning-based forecasting tool [and dataset] … to provide reliable predictions for customers.
 The dataset is reconstructed from the moving totals of social media metrics, providing insights previously unavailable,” Puig explained.
-“This reconstruction and forecasting requires months of data, and customers with a sufficiently large enough audience to make these discoveries against … For an enterprise organization, this dataset typically runs billions of rows a year.”
+“This reconstruction and forecasting requires months of data and customers with a sufficiently large enough audience to make these discoveries against … For an enterprise organization, this dataset typically runs billions of rows a year.”

 Alembic’s “time-series reconstruction” technology tracks blog posts, articles, and videos for years to provide layers of understanding.
 It also integrates with Google Analytics, giving data context and tying it back into other actions and activities.